shekhs/Gesture-Recognition-for-SMART-TVs/README.md

 # Gesture-Recognition-for-SMART-TVs
 A cool feature in the smart TV that can recognise five different gestures performed by the user which will help users control the TV without using a remote.  .

-## Gesture - Functionality mapping
+## Gesture - Functionality mapping.
 The gestures are continuously monitored by the webcam mounted on the TV.
 Each gesture corresponds to a specific command:

  - Thumbs up:  Increase the volume